 How to Vote in Oklahoma

-- Check your voter registration.
+- Check your voter voter registration status.

 - Research.
 Make a plan of how you will vote (early voting, absentee or in person on Election Day).
 Research candidates and state questions on the ballot, you may see your sample ballot to prepare and additional information at the Oklahoma State Election Board website.